renati81/DAA_algorithms/README.md

 # DAA_algorithms
-Implementation and benchmarking the insertion, selection and bubble sort algorithms.
+Implementation and benchmarking the runtime of insertion, selection and bubble sort algorithms.